webforj/webforj-documentation/docs/addons/table/table_selection.md

 The `Table` component package emits several events related to row selection.
 These events capture  changes in the selection state of `Table` rows.
 Below are the key selection events along with their descriptions:

->- `TableItemSelectEvent` -  Emitted when a table item (row) is selected.
-This event provides information about the selected item, allowing developers to respond to individual row selections.
+>- `TableItemSelectEvent` -  Emitted when one table item is selected.
->- `TableItemDeselectEvent` - Emitted when a previously selected table item (row) is deselected.
-Developers can use this event to handle actions associated with row deselection.
+>- `TableItemDeselectEvent` - Emitted when one table item is deselected.
->- `TableItemSelectionChange` - Emitted when the overall selection in the table changes.
-This event provides a consolidated view of the selected items, allowing developers to respond to changes in the table's selection state.
+>- `TableItemSelectionChange` - Emitted when the overall selection in the table changes, or when an additional selection is chosen in with multiple selection enabled.

 In the example below, a `TableItemSelectEvent` event will be fired whenever a user selects a row.
 The event can be handled by adding a listener to the table using the `onItemSelect()` method.